ChloeL-E/msp1/README.md

 | Footer links change text and background-colour when mouse hovers over      | Hover mouse over Facebook, Instagram, YouTube, Twitter and Book Now       | Each link independently changes colour when hovered over with mouse                                              | PASS       |
 | Treatment page image overlays show text information when mouse hovers over | Hover mouse over each Treatment page image                                | Each image overlay smoothly transitions with good contrast between text and background-colour                    | PASS       |

-The different aspects of the site work as intended and have an expected outcome providing an easy and straightforward way for the users to achieve their goals.
+Each action was tested and found to work as expected.
-Chrome development tools were used during the development of the site to identify and resolve any issues as it progressed.
+Chrome developer tools were used to identify and resolve any issues or bugs throughout the development process.

 ## Testing